Types and Causes of Male Incontinence

 If you have a constant or intermittent flow of urine you might be dealing with overflow incontinence.
 For men, this is usually caused by something obstructing the flow of urine, causing the bladder to overflow and then leak.

-Experiencing urinary is nothing to be ashamed of.
+Experiencing urinary incontinence is nothing to be ashamed of.
+Thousands of men around the world live life to the fullest with male , with many sharing their stories here!
 There are many treatments for urinary incontinence in men, from medications to simple lifestyle changes.
-Talking about urine leakage can seem embarrassing, but the key to finding a solution is to speak to your closest friends and family or a doctor.
-To manage your symptoms and feel confident in yourself, be sure to look at our range of TENA Men products.
+While talking about urine leakage can seem embarrassing, the key to finding a solution and treatment that works is open dialogue with your friends, family and doctor.

 TENA Men Testimonials